DJCordhose/react-intro-live-coding/README.md

     - components are stateless and merely pure functions
     - makes data and control flow in a circle

-### Migrating to Step 1: Render on Server with the same code
+### Step 3: Render on Server with the same code
 - Run
-  - make step in `webpack.config.dev.js` and `package.json` `step1`
+  - make step in `webpack.config.dev.js` and `package.json` `step-3`
   - npm start
   - open http://localhost:3000/
 - create a new folder `common`
 - move all code from `client` to `common`, only keep `main.js`
 - update `import` in `main.js`
 - make sure it still works
-- compare step0/client to step1/common
+- compare step-2/client to step-3/common
 - in `server/app.js` add route for hapi
   ```javascript
   server.route({